-In the tiny Windward Islands of the Caribbean, low retail prices for bananas coupled with ever lowering import tariff levels for non-ACP bananas entering the EU* have spelt disaster for small scale banana producers.
-More than 20,000 of 25,000 farmers have gone out of business since 1992.
+More than 20,000 of the 25,000 farmers located on the Windward Islands have gone out of business since 1992.
+Low retail prices for bananas coupled with ever lowering import tariff levels for non-ACP bananas entering the EU* have spelt disaster for small scale banana producers in the Windwards.
+Producers have also been hit by regular natural disasters including hurricanes and droughts, which have temporarily wiped out production and halted exports.

-Of the remaining farmers, more than 90% are now Fairtrade certified and this has transformed the lives and businesses of these small banana farmers.
+Of the remaining farmers, most are now Fairtrade certified, and this has transformed the lives and businesses of those in the banana trade.
 Fairtrade guarantees a minimum price that covers the real costs of production, high environmental standards that reduce pesticide use as well as a social premium invested by farmer groups in their local communities.
-The Fairtrade premium has funded schools, health facilities, roads, pipe borne water, equipment for disadvantaged groups and provided disaster relief.
+The Fairtrade premium has had a significant social impact as well, such as funding schools, health facilities, roads, pipe borne water, equipment for disadvantaged groups and provided disaster relief.

-These farmers depend upon access to the British market to sell their Fairtrade fruit and so Banana Link's Support Caribbean Bananas campaign is putting pressure on supermarkets to make long-term commitments to sourcing bananas from the Windward Islands.
+Some 80% of all bananas produced in the Windwards are sold in the UK and these farmers depend upon access to the British market to sell their Fairtrade fruit.
+Banana Link's Support Caribbean Bananas campaign is asking supermarkets to make long-term commitments to sourcing bananas from the Windward Islands.

-We work closely with The Windward Islands Farmers' Association (WINFA), a confederation of small farmers' organisations supporting small scale farmers in St. Vincent, St. Lucia, Grenada, Dominica and Martinique.
+We work closely with The Windward Islands Farmers' Association (WINFA), a non governmental organization that represents, protects, and promotes the interests of small farmers in St. Vincent, St. Lucia, Grenada, Dominica and Martinique.
 Banana Link are also Charity Stakeholders of the Fairtrade Foundation.

 Support Caribbean Bananas Campaign